 Hypertension during pregnancy, labor, and delivery can have serious consequences for both the mother and the baby.
 Healthcare providers have a legal obligation to effectively monitor, diagnose, and treat their pregnant patients.

-If you believe you have suffered harm from a misdiagnosis or mismanagement contact Wilt & Associates, PLLC today.
+If you believe you have suffered harm from a misdiagnosis or mismanagement contact Wilt Injury Lawyers today.
 We specialize in medical malpractice lawsuits including birth injury cases, and have secured millions in settlements for our clients.
 Birth injuries and injuries sustained during pregnancy or labor can lead to a lifetime of financial burdens; you shouldn’t have to worry about those costs, especially when you’re trying to raise a newborn and trying to heal.
 Let us help.
 To schedule a free consultation, please call us or fill out our contact form.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.